seegg/tournament-bracket/README.md

 Hover over a name to highlight all the matchups as well as the paths involving that participant.

-Select a winner by clicking on their name, both matchups needs to be filled before a winner can be selected.
+Select a winner by clicking the '>' icon to the right, both matchups needs to be filled before a winner can be selected.

 Selecting a different winner will reset all results further up the bracket involving the affected matchup